 Previously, Molly worked on the award-winning Salesforce Public Relations team.
 With more than 15 years of Public Relations experience, she was responsible for building awareness for Salesforce Service Cloud, the world’s #1 customer service and support solution.
 Prior to joining Salesforce, she held positions at major technology companies including Cisco, Check Point Software, IBM and UMAX.

+Rachel Williams is the new Global Head of Diversity + Inclusion at StubHub.
 Having grown up in San Mateo, CA, Rachel often found that she was one of only a couple faces of color in her classrooms.
 This early awareness of her own differences inspired her thirst for increased diversity and inclusion at a young age.